EL-BID/guia-de-publicacion/_documents/en/evaluacion.markdown

 Through a static code analysis.
 This analysis evaluates the understanding of the code through the programming style, the architecture and the documentation of the code itself (commented lines of code).

-** SonarQube ** is one of the tools that allow you to control the quality of code as it develops.
+**SonarQube** is one of the tools that allow you to control the quality of code as it develops.

-## ¿Qué herramientas existen para evaluar la calidad del código?
+## What tools are there to evaluate the quality of the code?

-Existen muchas herramientas y cada una evalúa métricas distintas.
-Aquí destacamos dos:
+There are many tools and each one evaluates different metrics.
+Here we highlight two:
-* **Sonaqube** es una herramienta de uso gratuíto.
-Podrás evaluar la calidad del código a un nivel de detalle muy granular.
-Te permite identificar exactamente los errores y las líneas de código que puedes mejorar.
-Para configurar la herramienta es necesario disponer de un repositorio en Github o Bitbucket y que conozcas:
+* **Sonaqube** is a tool for free use.
+You can evaluate the quality of the code at a very granular level of detail.
+It allows you to identify exactly the errors and the lines of code that you can improve.
+To configure the tool it is necessary to have a repository in Github or Bitbucket and that you know:
-  * Los requisitos del sistema operativo para la compilación (versiones específicas de librerías, software de gestión de paquetes y dependencias, SDKs y compiladores, etc.).
+  * The requirements of the operating system for compilation (specific versions of libraries, package management software and dependencies, SDKs and compilers, etc.).
-  * Las dependencias propias del proyecto, tanto externas como internas (orden de compilación de sub-módulos, configuración de ubicación de librerías dinámicas, etc.).
+  * The own dependencies of the project, both external and internal (order of compilation of sub-modules, configuration of location of dynamic libraries, etc.).
-  * Los pasos específicos para la compilación del código fuente y ejecución de tests unitarios en caso de que el proyecto disponga de ellos.
+  * The specific steps for the compilation of the source code and execution of unit tests in case the project has them.

-* **[Better Code Hub](https://bettercodehub.com/)** también es de uso gratuíto y evalúa de manera más general la calidad del código.
-La configuración requerida es menos compleja, pero los resultados son más generales que con Sonarqube.
+* **[Better Code Hub](https://bettercodehub.com/)** is also free to use and evaluates more generally the quality of the code.
+The required configuration is less complex, but the results are more general than with Sonarqube.

 ## What are the most common metrics to evaluate technical quality?

 Although there are many metrics that vary according to the tool used, the most common are:
-* ** Blocker Issues: **
+* **Blocker Issues:**
 Number of problems in writing the code with high severity.
 These problems can be operational or security that can make the digital tool unstable in production.

-* ** Duplicated lines: **
+* **Duplicated lines:**
 Number of duplicate lines in the code.

-* ** Critical Issues: **
+* **Critical Issues:**
 Number of problems in writing the code with critical severity.
 These problems can cause unexpected behavior of the tool in production without impacting the integrity of the complete tool.

-* ** Public documented API: **
+* **Public documented API:**
 Number of classes, functions and properties documented.

-* ** Technical debt: **
+* **Technical debt:**
 Effort needed to solve all the problems at the base of the code.
 It is measured in work days and is a metric that calculates the SonarQube system.

-* ** Technical debt ratio: **
+* **Technical debt ratio:**
 Difference between the cost of developing the digital tool and the cost of solving your problems.

-* ** Test coverage: **
+* **Test coverage:**
 Percentage of the code that has been tested.

-In [this page] (https://docs.sonarqube.org/display/SONAR/Metric+Definitions) you can find more information on each of the indicators used by SonarQube.
-In the [Publication Guide] (https://el-bid.github.io/guia-de-publicacion/documents/pages/guia/) you can see a table with the evaluation item used in the IDB.
+In [this page](https://docs.sonarqube.org/display/SONAR/Metric+Definitions) you can find more information on each of the indicators used by SonarQube.
+In the [Publication Guide](https://el-bid.github.io/guia-de-publicacion/documents/pages/guia/) you can see a table with the evaluation item used in the IDB.

 ## How is software developed for easy maintenance?

 There is a lot of documentation on how to develop software.
 It covers topics that range from architecture to the technologies that are used.
-In this guide we mention the 10 guidelines obtained from the * Software Improvement Group's industry benchmark *, which are defined in the book * [Building Maintainable Software, Java Edition - Ten Guidelines for Future-Proof Code] (http://shop.oreilly.com /product/0636920049159.do)*
+In this guide we mention the 10 guidelines obtained from the * Software Improvement Group's industry benchmark *, which are defined in the book *[Building Maintainable Software, Java Edition - Ten Guidelines for Future-Proof Code](http://shop.oreilly.com /product/0636920049159.do)*

-* ** Write short code units **: Short units are easier to understand.
+* **Write short code units**: Short units are easier to understand.

-* ** Write simple code units **: Simple units are easier to test.
+* **Write simple code units**: Simple units are easier to test.

-* ** Write the code once **: The duplicate code means duplicate errors and duplication of changes.
+* **Write the code once**: The duplicate code means duplicate errors and duplication of changes.

-* ** Maintain small unit interfaces **: Units with small interfaces are easier to reuse.
+* **Maintain small unit interfaces**: Units with small interfaces are easier to reuse.

-* ** Separate responsibilities in separate modules **: Modules with a single responsibility are easier to change.
+* **Separate responsibilities in separate modules**: Modules with a single responsibility are easier to change.

-* ** Pair of architectural components loosely **: Independent components can be kept isolated.
+* **Pair of architectural components loosely**: Independent components can be kept isolated.

-* ** Keep architectural components balanced **: A balanced architecture makes it easier to find your way.
+* **Keep architectural components balanced**: A balanced architecture makes it easier to find your way.

-* ** Keep your code base small **: A small code base requires less effort to maintain.
+* **Keep your code base small**: A small code base requires less effort to maintain.

-* ** Automate tests **: Automated tests are repeatable and help prevent errors.
+* **Automate tests**: Automated tests are repeatable and help prevent errors.

-* ** Write clean code **: "Leave the camp cleaner than you found it."
+* **Write clean code**: "Leave the camp cleaner than you found it."

 ## What are the technical requirements for publishing IDB digital tools?

 To publish IDB digital tools in Code for Development it is necessary that the tool meets the desirable requirements.
-You can find more information in the [IDB Publication Guide] (https://el-bid.github.io/guia-de-publicacion/documents/pages/guia/).
+You can find more information in the [IDB Publication Guide](https://el-bid.github.io/guia-de-publicacion/documents/pages/guia/).